 Earnings Guidance and Managerial Myopia

-We examine whether firms that frequently issue quarterly earnings guidance behave myopically, where myopic behavior is defined as sacrificing long-term growth for the purpose of meeting short-term goals (Porter ).
-We find that dedicated guiders invest significantly less in research and development (R&D) than occasional guiders.
-We also find that, in comparison to occasional guiders, dedicated guiders meet or beat analyst consensus more frequently.
-However, we find that dedicated guiders' long-term earnings growth rates are significantly lower than those of occasional guiders.
-Overall, our results are consistent with dedicated guiders engaging in myopic R&D investment behavior and meeting short-term earnings targets with possible adverse effects for long-term earnings growth.
+We examine whether firms that frequently issue quarterly earnings guidance behave myopically, where myopic behavior is defined as sacrificing long-term growth for the purpose of meeting short-term goals (e.g., Porter 1992).
+Specifically, we examine the association between firms' frequency of issuing quarterly earnings guidance and their (1) investment in research and development (R&D); (2) probability of meeting or beating analysts' quarterly consensus forecasts; and (3) long-term operating performance in terms of three-year change in return on assets.
+We find that dedicated guiders' investment in R&D is significantly lower than that of occasional guiders.
+We also find that in comparison to occasional guiders, dedicated guiders meet or beat analyst consensus more frequently.
+However, preliminary results with limited data show that dedicated guiders' long-term earnings growth is significantly lower than that of occasional guiders.
+Overall, our results are consistent with dedicated guiders engaging in myopic behavior to meet short-term earnings targets.

 Keywords: Earnings guidance, managerial myopia